Glasgow, Dumfries and Carlisle Railway: Definite proposals at last

 So interest did resume, and on 9 March 1844 the provisional committee of the Glasgow and Carlisle Railway Company met.
 There was considerable overlap in membership with the GPK&AR, and the latter helped out with the committee's expenses at first.
 A critical need was to generate promises of subscriptions, and to distinguish this proposal from the Annandale route (now being identified as the Caledonian Railway), which was also being heavily promoted once again: the name was soon changed to the Glasgow, Dumfries and Carlisle Railway (GD&CR), reflecting also the interests of Dumfries and other more southerly subscribers.
 The capital would be £1.3 million.

 This proposal went to Parliament as a bill in the 1845 session, but so did the Caledonian scheme.
 Locomotive power had improved in the recent few years, so that the gradients over Annandale were less significant; and the Annandale route could fork as it reached northwards and serve Edinburgh as well as Glasgow.
-Parliament was still unwilling to sanction two major lines, and on 31 July 1845 the Caledonian Railway won the battle: its Annandale route received the royal assent.
+Parliament was still unwilling to sanction two major lines, and on 31 July 1845 the Caledonian Railway won the battle: the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii) authorising its Annandale route received royal assent.
 However, in the same session the GPK&AR got approval to extend southwards from Kilmarnock to Horsecleugh, south of the mining town of Old Cumnock.

 The supporters of the Nithsdale scheme did not give up, and resolved to try again in the 1846 session.
 They dissolved the original GD&CR and established a new one under the same name; the route would now join the Caledonian line at Gretna, rather than running independently to Carlisle.
 With several new branches added to the scheme, the capital was once again to be £1.3 million.
 However it emerged that the British and Irish Union Railway (B&IUR) was proposing a line to connect Carlisle and Portpatrick, from where the short sea route to the north of Ireland started.
 The B&IUR planned to run between Dumfries and Carlisle, along an alignment that the GD&CR intended to use; the Caledonian Railway was also considering using this route.
 In fact in the 1846 session a huge number of railway schemes were being proposed, many of them fanciful, but most of them requiring attention to consider what strategies might be necessary to avoid loss of the GD&CR's own scheme.